2020 Jeep Gladiator debuts: Not just a Wrangler pickup truck

 Jeep is remaining mum on towing ability with the upcoming turbodiesel, but the gas V-6 is no lightweight.
 With an optional tow package and the automatic transmission, it'll be rated to lug as much as 7,660 pounds worth of trailer.
 Payload capacity varies from 1,100 to about 1,600 pounds depending on trim level and options selected.

 Speaking of trims, the Gladiator will be offered in just three levels: Sport, Overland, and Rubicon.
 The Sport trim is relatively spartan with its roll-up windows and 5.0-inch touchscreen for infotainment, although power windows and a 7.0-inch touchscreen with Apple CarPlay and Android Auto are on the options list.
 Those features come standard on the more lavish Overland, which offers leather seats as an option.
+An 8.4-inch touchscreen is available at the top end.

 2020 Jeep Gladiator